18.104.22.168. Impact Assessment Primer 4

 The importance of the causal model for program design is that it forces program designers to articulate these causal relationships and evaluate the degree to which they make sense and/or are justified.
 Consider, for example, a PSD program with the end objective to increase exports by small-scale vegetable farmers but which focuses its indicators and targets on the number training course offered to small-scale farmers.
 In this example, there is a clear disconnect between the intended impact and the indicators used to measure that impact.
 A causal model that articulated the logical links between program activities and desired impacts would clarify such an inconsistency.

 Just as establishing a causal model is essential for program design, so is it essential for assessing program impact.
 Creating a clear and detailed causal model is an important early step in conducting an impact assessment.
 An impact assessment is not an open-ended fishing expedition.
-It is carefully designed research process guided by a set of plausible theoretical relationships linking program activities to intended impacts as expressed in the program’s causal model.
+It is a carefully designed research process guided by a set of plausible theoretical relationships linking program activities to intended impacts as expressed in the program’s causal model.

 The remainder of this Primer Series paper addresses issues in constructing and using a causal model to aid in impact assessment design, including identification and selection of key outcome and impact indicators.
-As discussed, the causal models is also a useful tool in the design of performance monitoring systems.
+As discussed, the causal models are also a useful tool in the design of performance monitoring systems.

 The process of getting from program activities to intended impacts involves a number of intermediate steps.
 These intermediate steps are in turn linked to each other through a series of cause-and-effect relationships represented by a causal chain.
 Figure 1 shows an example of a causal chain that includes program activities, outputs, outcomes, and impacts.